 You can do this either in person at your local South Carolina DMV office or you can provide the DMV with the necessary paperwork through the mail.

 Whether you keep your own salvage vehicle or you buy a salvage car from a used car auction in South Carolina, you’re going to have to rebuild it if you want to get it road-worthy once more.

 Additionally, you’re going to have to submit your rebuilt vehicle to a state-mandated inspection process.
-If you pass this inspection, you will be issued a “salvage-rebuilt” title which will let you legally register and insure the car in South Carolina once more.
+If you pass this inspection, you will receive a “salvage-rebuilt” title.
+This will let you legally register and insure the car in South Carolina once more.

 Finally, it’s time to insure your rebuilt salvage vehicle.
-Salvage title cars insurance can sometimes be problematic in compare with new vehicles, as insurers in every state are reluctant to provide more than just basic PLPD (personal liability and property damage) insurance for salvage cars.
-The reason behind this is that rebuilt salvage vehicles aren’t guaranteed to be in the best mechanical shape, especially since these cars were already written off by an insurer in the first place.
+Salvage title car insurance can sometimes be problematic in comparison with new vehicles, as insurers in every state are reluctant to provide more than just basic PLPD (personal liability and property damage) insurance for salvage cars.
+The reason behind this is that rebuilt salvage vehicles aren’t guaranteed to be in the best mechanical shape.
+Especially since these cars were already a write-off by an insurer in the first place.